Lawmakers and experts back a booking system to ease overcrowding and protect the iconic sea stack’s fragile environment

-The proposal, part of a policy package to tackle overtourism, was submitted to the Legislative Council Subcommittee to Study Matters Relating to “Ecology + Tourism” for discussion on Monday.
+The proposal, part of a broader policy package to tackle “overtourism”, was submitted to a Legislative Council subcommittee on Monday.

-At the meeting, Diane Wong Shuk-han, undersecretary for environment and ecology, said the tourism capacity for Po Pin Chau reached its limit over the past Labor Day break, and some parts of roads and trails in the area were found damaged.
+During the LegCo meeting, Diane Wong Shuk-han, undersecretary for environment and ecology, said that the tourism capacity at Po Pin Chau had reached its limit over the Labor Day break in May, with some roads and trails sustaining damage.

-Wong said authorities are discussing the details of the tourist reservation system and hoping to launch it as soon as possible.
-The government also said Po Pin Chau’s reservation system will provide data and feedback for potential systems in other countryside spots.
+Wong said details of the tourist reservation system are under discussion for swift implementation.
+The government said the Po Pin Chau reservation system will provide data and feedback to inform potential systems at other countryside spots.

-Lawmaker Kitson Yang Wing-kit expressed his support for the proposed reservation system, but added that the government should pay close attention to ticket scalping of reservation spots.
-Yang suggested a balloting system instead of a first-come, first-served model.
+Lawmaker Kitson Yang Wing-kit expressed support for the proposed reservation system, but added that the government should pay close attention to ticket scalping.
+He suggested a balloting system instead of a first-come, first-served model.

-Wong said that the government will consider implementing a real-name registration and balloting system, drawing on past experiences from other departments to avoid these risks.
-She added the government will also step up education on hiking etiquette.
+Wong said the government is considering implementing a real-name registration and balloting system, and will also step up education on hiking etiquette.

-Fanny Yeung Shuk-fan, executive director of the Travel Industry Council of Hong Kong, supported the implementation of reservations system at popular tourist attractions as Hong Kong has seen more visitors in recent years.
+Fanny Yeung Shuk-fan, executive director of the Travel Industry Council of Hong Kong, supported such reservations efforts, especially as Hong Kong has seen more visitors in recent years.

-The city logged 49.9 millions of inbound visitor trips in 2025, a 12 percent year-on-year increase.
+The city logged 49.9 million inbound visitor trips in 2025, a 12 percent year-on-year increase.
+With over 40 percent of Hong Kong’s land designated as country parks, its world-class trails and secluded beaches are also drawing more visitors than ever.

 ALSO READ: Southbound travel program expanded to four more GBA cities

-Yeung said that implementation of such systems should be prioritized in busy sites and limited-capacity campsites, particularly during weekends and public holidays, to enhance the management of visitor flows.
+Yeung said that reservation systems should be prioritized at busy sites and limited-capacity campsites, particularly during weekends and public holidays, to better manage visitor flows.

 Luo Tengyi, a 20-year-old outdoor enthusiast living in Shanghai, also touched on the necessity of clearer guidelines for trend-chasing visitors and tour groups.